Knowledge Article

 8. Netskope One

-Netskope One is a cloud-native platform that unifies networking and security services into an integrated SASE architecture.
-It combines key security service edge (SSE) components such as secure web gateway, cloud access security broker, zero trust network access, and firewall-as-a-service under a common engine and policy framework.
+Netskope One is a cloud-native platform that converges security and networking services to support zero trust, data security, and AI security.
+It unifies core SASE components including secure web gateway, cloud access security broker, zero trust network access, firewall as a service, and SD-WAN under a single engine and policy framework.

 Key features include: